TheOnly8Z/combine_evo/README.md

 An addon for Garry's Mod that adds more tactically diverse Combine NPCs.

 ## Standard Units
-These Combine units are similar in power to their vanilla counterparts.
+These Combine units are similar in power to their vanilla counterparts with minor augmentations.

 ### Riot Police
 Metropolitan enforcers armed with riot shields to combat whatever makeshift melee weaponry unruly citizens have acquired.